Kaufland/ioskbasekit/README.md

  - Utilities for DispatchQueue & FileManager

 ## License
-KRestKit is licensed under the terms of the MIT License.
+KLBaseKit is licensed under the terms of the MIT License.
 Please see the [LICENSE](LICENSE) file for full details.